BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

 You can also run the test suit using `phpunit`.

-To know more about the web server configuration part, you can directly [visit the official Laravel installation documentation](https://laravel.com/docs/6.x).
+To know more about the web server configuration part, you can directly [visit the official Laravel installation documentation](https://laravel.com/docs/8.x).

 ### Configure the .env file

-Complete all the other variables in the `.env` file:
+Complete all the other variables in the `.env` file or by overwritting them in your Docker or web-server configuration:
 - The OVH SMS connector
 - SMTP configuration
 - App name, SIP domain…